dmytrovoytko/llm-bookclub/README.md

 5. The app works in docker containers, **you don't need to install packages locally to test it**.
 6. Only if you want to develop the project locally, you can run `pip install -r requirements.txt` (project tested on python 3.11/3.12).
 6. **If you want to use gpt-3.5/gpt-4 API you need to correct OPENAI_API_KEY in `.env` file**, which contains all configuration settings.
-7. By follwing default instructions (below), scripts will load Ollama/phi3.5 model for processing questions and evaluating results.
+7. By following default instructions (below), scripts will load Ollama/phi3.5 model for processing questions and evaluating results.
 If you want to use also Ollama/phi3, Ollama/qwen2.5:3b or Ollama/llama3.2:3b uncomment a line in `ollama_pull.sh`.
 Similarly you can load other Ollama models (you may need to adjust `app.py` for adding them to UI choices).

 ### :arrow_forward: Start the app

 1. **Run `bash deploy.sh` to start all containers**, including elasticsearch, ollama, postgres, streamlit, grafana.
 It takes at least 5 minutes to download/build corresponding images, then get all services ready to serve.
 So you can make yourself some tea/coffee meanwhile.
-When new log messages stop appering, press enter to return to a command line.
+When new log messages stop appearing, press enter to return to a command line.

 ![docker-compose up](/screenshots/docker-compose-00.png)